cjohansson/emacs-ssh-deploy/README.md

 The above configuration example uses the Emacs plug-in `use-package` which I highly recommend.

-## TRAMP FTP problem in macOS 10.13
+## Tramp FTP problem in macOS 10.13

-macOS 10.13 removed the Darwin port of BSD `ftp` which is needed for `ange-ftp`, which is required by TRAMP.
+macOS 10.13 removed the Darwin port of BSD `ftp` which is needed for `ange-ftp`, which is required by Tramp.
 You can get it back by doing this:

 1. Download <https://opensource.apple.com/tarballs/lukemftp/lukemftp-16.tar.gz> or some other version from <https://opensource.apple.com/tarballs/lukemftp/>
 2. Extract archive